 TL;DR: Guidelines for citing documents in the digital age.

 When composing a good, old-fashioned essay meant to be read on paper, you should choose a good old-fashioned citation style.
-In the humanities, we usually use MLA Documentation Style, though APA and Chicago are strong choices, too.
+In the humanities, we usually use MLA Documentation Style, though APA and Chicago are strong choices, too, depending on the needs of your audience.
 Follow the rules for formatting the documents and citations, and you should have no problems.

 However, this document proposes that these tried-and-true — but, let’s face it, moribund in the digital world — documentation styles should be avoided in digital documents — i.e., documents meant to be read, or used, on-screen, via a computer, tablet, or some other digital device.